choojs/nanotask/README.md

 `window.requestAnimationFrame` in environments that don't allow `MutationObserver` based scheduling.

-The microtask queue is a set of tasks that runs at the start of the next frame in the browser.
-This is analogous to `process.setImmediate()` in Node.
+The microtask queue is a set of tasks that runs at the end of the current frame in the browser, before recalculating style and painting.
+This is analogous to `process.nextTick()` in Node.
 There's no direct API for the microtask queue in the browser, but using `document.MutationObserver` we can trick the browser into running functions as part of the microtask queue.
 This is useful to create tight, 60fps loops in the main browser thread.

 ## Usage
 ```js